 The Stainless Steel Nukatap is everything you love about Intertap and more.
 It is an upgraded version and is compatible with the Intertap accessories (stout spout, growler filler, self closing springs etc.).
 These new taps have lots of new features which include:

 - First Pour Foam Reduction in Thermal Mass

 - Most Sanitary Forward Sealing Design Design

 - Longer Life Seals

 - SCC Accredited

 First Pour Foam Reduction

 The reduction in thermal mass significantly reduces the first pour foam effect.
 The tap is often the warmest part of the draft system as it protrudes from the font/tower/fridge.
-As a result, it acts like a heat sink and only works well once enough cold beer flows through it to cool the tap body down.
+As a result, it acts like a heat sink and only works well once enough cold beverage flows through it to cool the tap body down.
 This reduction of thermal mass significantly improves the foam that is poured while the tap is cooling down.

 The NUKASHUTTLE design is the world’s first seamless shuttle.
 After many months of modeling and testing this new "NUKE" shaped shuttle design has the most fluid dynamic shuttle shape ever manufactured for a forward sealing tap.
 The streamline "nuke/missile" shape is how this new innovation earned its name "NUKATAP".
-This leap forward in laminar flow means even highly carbonated beers pour like a dream with minimal turbulence and giving you the perfect pour every time.
+This leap forward in laminar flow means even highly carbonated beverages pour like a dream with minimal turbulence and giving you the perfect pour every time.